jsfix-ci/redux-async-epic/README.md

 };
 ```

-You can fire even more actions by passing an array of it:
+You can fire even more actions by passing an array of them:

 ```js
 onSuccess: () => [first(), second(), third()];